Government Villupuram Medical College

 The Government Villupuram Medical College is an educational institution established in 2010 in Mundiyampakkam village in the Indian state of Tamil Nadu.
-It's one of the best medical institutions in India.
 The college accepts 100 MBBS students per year, of which 85 are state quota seats and 15 are from the All India quota.
 The college also accepts 140 allied health science/paramedical degree students and 130 allied health science/diploma students per year.
-It is a Medical Council of India (MCI) recognized medical college.
+It is a National Medical Commission (NMC) recognized medical college.

 Post Graduate Medical Degree Courses have been offered by this institution since the academic year of 2019-20 under 5 specialties totaling an annual intake of 40 students per year.

 Apart from medical courses, the medical college also operates as a recognized training center for nursing students.

 The college has a capacity of 650 teaching beds and 500 non-teaching beds for patient care.
 It includes an emergency ward under the Tamil Nadu Accident and Emergency Care Initiative(TAEI) as well as specialty departments including oncology, Surgical Gastroenterology, Nephrology, urology, and pediatric surgery.
 This hospital has Central Laboratory, CT/MRI scan center, Mammography unit apart from the routine X-Ray and Ultrasonogram Services.

 This college is affiliated with The Tamil Nadu Dr. MGR Medical University, Guindy, Chennai and the administration is governed by the Directorate of Medical Education, Department of Health & Family Welfare, Government of Tamil Nadu.